metauni/metauni.github.io/index.md

 * Talk by [Lucas Cantor](https://www.lucascantormusic.com/), subject TBA.
 * Talk by Ziling Ye on Chinese history.

 There is a brief [video guide](https://youtu.be/mA1X-aP-jBU) to attending talks.
-If you have a question during a talk, please send `?` using the in-game chat and a question mark bubble will appear over your head for the speaker to see.
-Typically events consist of a talk, question and discussion time, followed by challenges with unique in-game items as prizes.
-For the history of challenge winners and instructions for collecting a prize, see the [challenges](http://metauni.org/posts/challenges/challenges) page.
+If you have a question send `?` using the in-game chat and a question mark bubble will appear over your head.
+Typically events consist of a talk, question time, and [challenges](http://metauni.org/posts/challenges/challenges) with unique in-game items as prizes.

 ## Instructions